tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 tezbake setup-tezsign --init --platform
 ```

-> **ℹ️ NOTE:** You typically do not need to modify the generated configuration file unless you are managing multiple devices or have specific advanced requirements.
+> **ℹ️ INFO:** You typically do not need to modify the generated configuration file unless you are managing multiple devices or have specific advanced requirements.

 ## Phase 2: Device Preparation